By Chet Yarbrough

 Author, (American Theoretical Physicist)

 There is a great deal to unpack in Brian Greene’s “Until the End of Time”.
-As is true of many of Greene’s scientific observations, much of his self-effacing intelligence and science-based opinion is lost in the ignorance of his listeners (more specifically, this listener).
+As is true of many of Greene’s scientific observations, much of his self-effacing intelligence and science-based opinion is lost in the ignorance of his listeners, not to mention this listener.
 However, where Greene’s beliefs intersect with one’s limited knowledge, his theory of the ending of time and life is immensely rewarding and enlightening.

 Greene does not argue there is no God.
 However, he suggests modern science shows there is no reason for God to exist to create life.